Service limits for Azure Communication Services

 • Avoid immediate retries because all requests accrue against your usage limits.

-2. Select Help+Support
+2. Select Help+Support.

-3. Click on Create new support request
+3. Select Create new support request.

-Acquiring phone numbers
+Acquire phone numbers

-Operation Scope Timeframe Limit (number of requests)
+Operation Scope Time frame Limit (number of requests)

 Purchase phone number Azure tenant - 1

-Search for phone numbers Azure tenant one week 5
+Search for phone numbers Azure tenant One week 5

 Action to take